Agile Development of digital platforms using microservices

 Course Description

 Students will gain basic knowledge about microservices and their connection to the concept of agility in software development.
-Through practical work, they will learn to use containers in creating a simple API using DevOps practice and CI / CD pipeline, with continuous management, monitoring, and testing.
-In addition, during the lecture, an example of a specific platform will be used to explain the concept of platforms and their importance from the business side.
+Through practical work, they will learn to use containers to create a simple API using DevOps practices and continuous integration and delivery, with continuous management and testing.
+During the lectures, an example of a specific platform will be used to explain the concept of platforms and their importance from a business perspective.
+Students will also have the opportunity to gain basic knowledge regarding the use of AI in programming and see how AI, together with cloud services, can be used to develop new application solutions

 Study Programmes